ruizdurazo/runway-api-playground/README.md

 - [Sass](https://sass-lang.com/)
 - [Sonner](https://sonner.emilkowal.ski/)

+## Local Development

+1. Clone the repository
+2. Run `npm install`
+3. Run `npm run dev`
+4. Open `http://localhost:3000` in your browser
+5. You can now start creating and editing prompts

 ## Supabase Database Setup

 To set up the necessary database tables in your Supabase project, run the following SQL queries in the SQL Editor.